 The best type of charcoal to offer your flock is natural wood charcoal – wood such as oak, pine, ash, etc, that has been burned without sufficient oxygen until it’s covered with black, sooty material.

 You also need to consider the quality of the natural wood: Has it been treated?
 Is it painted?
 Anything except plain, all-natural wood should be avoided since it likely contains something toxic (kind of counterproductive, right?)

 Ash from your wood stove won’t necessarily contain wood charcoal, and if you’ve burnt anything other than timber in your wood stove, it might contain something that can harm your chickens.

 Natural woods, such as oak, maple, etc, are perfect.
 In studies, there’s no clear indication that one type of wood provides more benefit to chickens than another, so go with what’s readily available to you.

-Another option, if you don’t want to make your own charcoal, is to purchase activated charcoal, and mix it into their feed (if they won’t eat it in their feed, then offer separately).
+Another option, if you don’t want to make your own charcoal, is to purchase activated charcoal, and mix it into their chicken feed (if they won’t eat it in their feed, then offer it separately).
 In several studies, chickens that ate activated charcoal with their grain were healthier and produced better manure.

 Other reasons to give charcoal to your chickens

 In the days before things like activated charcoal, commercial feeds, and probiotics, our ancestors used common charcoal to prevent or reduce diarrhea in chickens – particularly coccidiosis, a potentially deadly disease caused by an infestation of parasites naturally occurring in soil.
 You can read more about coccidiosis here.

 Often times, I’m contacted by readers who have hens laying soft shell eggs, even though they’re provided with a calcium supplement.
 In these cases, wood charcoal might help.